 If someone is uncomfortable using someone else’s details, they could consider operating in a different way.

-They could simply go round to their friend’s or family member’s house (providing we aren’t in a Lockdown!).
+They could simply go round to their friend’s or family member’s house.

 The two parties could have an agreement to share the profits in any way they wish.